MingyuhuiLiu/MingyuhuiLiu.github.io/pages/about.md

 Financial Industry

 #### <a name="education"></a>ecucation
-Duke University | Master of Environmental Management Xi'an Jiaotong University | Bachelor of Engineering (Energy Power System and Automation)
+Duke University, Master of Environmental Management Xi'an Jiaotong University, Bachelor of Engineering (Energy Power System and Automation)

 #### <a name="previousposition"></a>previous positions